btomwhitehead/terraform-notes/state_and_backends.md

 ## Terraform import

 `terraform import` lets you bring existing resources under terraform management by importing the resources into the state.
 It cannot generate terraform configurations and the user is required to define it.

 ### Workflow

 1. Identify the existing infrastructure you will import.
 2. Create configurations for the infrastructure that you wish to import by defining resource blocks.
 3. Import infrastructure into your Terraform state file using `terraform import <terraform resource ID> <provider resource ID>`.
   E.g. `terraform import aws_instance.this i-0f3ea6...`.
-4. Run a `terraform plan` and update the terraform configuration so that it matches matches that infrastructure and no changes are suggested by the plan.
+4. Run a `terraform plan` and update the terraform configuration so that it matches the desired infrastructure and no changes are suggested by the plan.
 5. Apply the configuration to update your Terraform state.

 See [tutorial](https://developer.hashicorp.com/terraform/tutorials/state/state-import) for an example of the workflow.